apocalyptech/JohnWickParse/readme.md

 official JWP releases up through 5.0.2 (which was released on July 23, 2020), but releases after that point will probably not work with BL3.

+As with the original JWP, which was intended only as a Fortnite tool, this fork will almost certainly work just fine on other UE4 games, so feel free to give it a try if your UE4 game hasn't moved to the newer packing method yet.

 It offers four commands that can read these files
  * `serialize <asset_path>` will turn a uexp/uasset pair into a .json file, reading the UObject properties. `<asset_path>` has no extension.
  * `filelist <pak_path>` will create a text file, listing all of the files contained in a .pak file.